 They don’t produce a scent, but in full bloom, they are a lovely addition to the plant.

 Light and Temperature

 Placing the propeller plant crassula at the right temperature and setting is crucial to getting it to bloom.
 It needs lots of bright light.
-If possible, give it full sun and regular room temperature.
+If possible, give it full sun or bright indirect sunlight for 4-6 hour and regular room temperature.

 It’s intended for growth outdoors in USDA hardiness zones 9 to 11, but shouldn’t be placed in freezing conditions.

 It also needs to avoid excess warmth in the winter.

 To encourage the plant to bloom the following year, avoid temperatures above 60° degrees Fahrenheit during the winter.

 The propeller crassula needs cooler conditions to encourage flowering in the summer.